 To increase the chances of getting a loan, BBB recommends that small business owners and entrepreneurs:

-Talk to the U.S. Small Business Administration or its free counseling partners.
+Talk to the U.S. Small Business Administration (SBA) or its free counseling partners.
 Talking to a counselor or lender relations specialist can help increase your chances of getting a small business loan.
-The SBA has lender relations specialists who work at Hawaii's district office and host workshops across the state.
-Local SBA partners also help and include Small Business Development Centers, and a network of retired executives in SCORE who mentor entrepreneurs and small business owners.
-Generally, these counseling and training services are free.
+The SBA has lender relations specialists who work at field offices in every state.
+The SBA’s partners can also help and include about 900 Small Business Development Centers at colleges and universities, about 100 Women’s Business Centers and a network of about 10,000 retired executives (called SCORE) who mentor entrepreneurs and small business owners.
+Generally, all of these counseling and training services are free.

-Review your credit report.
+Review Your Credit Report.
 Lenders will take into consideration your personal credit history and if your report has any errors it could affect your chances of getting the loan.
-You can check your credit report once a year for free with the three major reporting bureaus—Transunion, Experian and Equifax—at annualcreditreport.com.
+You can check your credit report once a year for free with the three major reporting bureaus—Transunion, Experian and Equifax-- at www.annualcreditreport.com.
 If you find errors, contact the reporting bureau to set the record straight.

-Create a comprehensive and professional-looking business plan.
-Lenders want to know that you have done your research, considered your risks and the current climate for opportunity, and planned for the future.
+Create a Comprehensive and Professional-Looking Business Plan.
+Lenders want to know that you have done your research, considered your risks and the current climate for opportunity and planned for the future.
 Thoughtfully and thoroughly explain how much money you need and how you’ll use it.
-Put care into the final product—not only in the content, but also in also how it looks.
+Put care into the final product, not only in the content, but also how it looks.
 You want to put your most professional foot forward and that means preparation, attention to detail and a polished presentation.

-Show that you are personally invested.
+Show that you’re personally invested.
 If you have money invested in your own business, it will show the lender that you are personally dedicated to the success of the venture.